OlegKorn/test_tasks/Postman snippets/postman - check all nested links of a site/README.md

 #### Seems to really catch & check all links of a site.
 This far it has 3 requests as a result of which there is a list of internal links of a website.

 [Here](https://github.com/OlegKorn/test_tasks/blob/main/Postman%20snippets/postman%20-%20check%20all%20nested%20links%20of%20a%20site/Check%20all%20nested%20links%20of%20a%20site.postman_collection) is the postman project.
-[Here](https://github.com/OlegKorn/test_tasks/blob/main/Postman%20snippets/postman%20-%20check%20all%20nested%20links%20of%20a%20site/result%20-%20%205%20first%20links%20-%20worldbirds.ru/) is the json of result - a list of some 90 links created by the first 5 internal links of wordbirds.ru.
+[Here](https://github.com/OlegKorn/test_tasks/blob/main/Postman%20snippets/23%20-%20check%20all%20nested%20links%20of%20a%20site/tropics-seeds.ru%20-%20236%20internal%20links)  is the json of result - a list of 236 internal links created of tropics-seeds.ru (w/o full pagination).

 Any ideas and improvements?

 [^1]: Create environment variables:
 {{base_url}}: the base url of a checked site
 {{start_url}}: an url of a site to check
+{{rootUrlWithoutSchema}}: root_url w/o schema